maho/docker-janus/README.md

 3. open browser at http://localhost:8000

-you should see a view of camera and hear sounds from your microphone
+you should see a view of camera and hear sounds from your microphone.
+Also you should see buttons to send "treat" commands to `upython-vs-dog` ESP32